Unified Session

 4:00pm - 5:15pm – Roundtable

-Jim Mahoney, Jaye Seawright, Lisa Wedeen
+Jaye Seawright, David Waldner, and Lisa Wedeen

 The final part of these “Unified Sessions” has no formal lecture component and no assigned readings.
 Participants are encouraged to ask questions – those they have long had, and those that have occurred to them through the day’s sessions – and to debate and discuss (with each other and with the instructors) the points raised and the future directions of qualitative and multi-method inquiry.